fchristian1/rss-feeds-metrics/readme.md

 ## grafana
 - view the data

-in backend is the app
+in backend is the node app

-in monitoring is the configfiles for the monitoring systems
+in monitoring the configfiles for the monitoring systems

 ## here is a flow from the app